Quixadá: History

 Until the 1760s, the indigenous tribes of Kanindé and Jenipapo populated the territory that is known as Quixadá.
-The fact that it used to be the land of indigenous is the explanation on why Quixadá does not have a Portuguese name.
-The conflicts between these groups and the Portuguese led to their extinction.
+The fact that it used to be the land of indigenous explains why Quixadá does not have a Portuguese name.
+The conflicts between these groups and the Portuguese led to the indigenous peoples' extinction.

 Sports

 Quixadá Futebol Clube is the town's soccer club.

 Quixadá is a major paragliding spot in Brazil.
-It is famous for many flight distance world record breaks in the last years, and attracts pilots from around the world every November when potential record-breaking conditions set up.
+It is famous for many flight distance world record breaks in the last years, and attracts pilots from around the world every November when potential record-breaking conditions prevail.

 Hang gliding and climbing are other extreme sports popular in the area.

 Culture

-The more known figure of Quixadá is Rachel de Queiroz.
-A writer that portrayed the drought of 1915 in her novel "O Quinze (1930)," which later received national recognition.
+The best-known figure from Quixadá is Rachel de Queiroz, a writer who portrayed the drought of 1915 in her novel "O Quinze (1930)," which later received national recognition.
 Queiroz was not born in Quixadá, but lived there for most of her life.

-In Quixadá, you can find three places dedicated to her: Memorial Rachel de Queiroz—former Chalé da Pedra --, Museu Rachel de Queiroz, located in her small farm, the Fazenda Não Me Deixes, and the Rachel de Queiroz Cultural Center.
+In Quixadá, you can find three places dedicated to her: the Memorial Rachel de Queiroz, the former Chalé da Pedra; the Museu Rachel de Queiroz, which is located on her small farm, the Fazenda Não Me Deixes; and also the Rachel de Queiroz Cultural Center.

+Transportation

+Quixadá is served by Quixadá Airport.